neuefische/web-exercises/sessions/recap-project-react/part-8/readme.md

 ## Notes

-- The search endpoint of the api can receive an "offset" parameter next to the "artist" parameter for receiving the results starting from this offset value:
+- The search endpoint of the API can receive an "offset" parameter next to the "artist" parameter for receiving the results starting from this offset value:
   ```
   https://neuefische-spotify-proxy.vercel.app/api/search?artist=test&offset=20
   ```